Dynamic Application Security Testing: The Ultimate Guide

 When vulnerabilities are detected, create efficient workflows for communication and remediation.
 Implement a streamlined process for developers to access detailed scan reports and guidance on fixing vulnerabilities.

-Ensure that DAST scans cover the surface-level vulnerabilities and assess the security of APIs, microservices, and backend components.
+Ensure that DAST assessments cover the surface-level vulnerabilities and assess the security of APIs, microservices, and backend components.
 To provide comprehensive coverage, consider integrating DAST with other security testing methods, such as Static Application Security Testing (SAST) and Software Composition Analysis (SCA).
+Additionally, using a mobile application security testing checklist can help identify vulnerabilities specific to mobile platforms and ensure a comprehensive security assessment across all layers.

-Let's delve into some notable DAST tools, each offering unique features to enhance your application security posture:
+Let's delve into some notable tools, each offering unique features to enhance your application security posture:

 OWASP Zed Attack Proxy